 Will my bill be the same every month if I sign up for a fixed-rate plan?

-No. The fixed rate applies only to your electricity-supply rate.
+No. Fixed rates apply only to your electricity supply rate.
 The other factor to consider is your usage.
-Your rate can change depending on how much electricity you use – usage is measured in kilowatt hours (kWh).
-Many Texas plans feature different rates for using 500, 1,000 and 2,000 kWh.
-Your TDU charge (which also can be called a TDSP charge) also is subject to change.
+Your rate can change depending on how much electricity you use – usage is measured in kilowatt-hours (kWh).
+Many Texas plans feature different rates for using 500, 1,000, and 2,000 kWh.
+Your utility charge is also subject to change.

 We’re glad you asked, and we’re glad you’re moving to Texas.
-SaveOnEnergy.com has a team of energy experts that can talk you through evaluating the various rates and plans to help you focus your switch.
-Tell our professionals what’s important to you and they’ll find great options.
-Call the number at the top of this page and get started today.
+SaveOnEnergy has a team of energy experts that can talk you through evaluating the various rates, plans, and providers to take the guesswork out of energy shopping.
+Tell our professionals what’s important to you and they’ll help you find the best options in your new neighborhood.
+Call 1-844-874-4275 or enter your ZIP code here to secure your electricity rate today.